ajcr/rolling/README.md

 >>> r_all = rolling(counts, window_size=3, func='All') # rolling all
 >>> r_max = rolling(counts, window_size=3, func='Max') # rolling max
 ```
-The result of iterating over each rolling object is shown below:
+The result of iterating over each rolling object is shown below.
+Note that the window type is fixed by default:
 ```python
 >>> list(r_sum)
 [8, 7, 5]